GrafanaSetup/BasicSetup/README.md

 # Grafana Basic Setup

-Basic Grafana Setup with InfluxDB
+Basic Grafana Setup with Prometheus Database

 ## Setup
 Make sure you have Docker and docker-compose installed.